miclae76/GACD/README.md

 1. <b>activity_labels.txt</b> : mapping table for activities (ID, Label)
 2. <b>features.txt</b> :  variables names
 3. <b>subject_test.txt</b> and <b>subject_train.txt</b> : identifier of the subject who carried out the experiment.
 4. <b>X_test.txt</b> and <b>X_train.txt</b> : 561 variables storing measurement of triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration and triaxial Angular velocity from the gyroscope.
-Axis can be identified a last character of the variable name
+Axis is identified in the last character of the variable name as X, Y or Z.
 5. <b>y_test.txt</b> and <b>y_train.txt</b> : identifier of the activity performed.